 - 7. Use the editing controls to enter a new domain number.
-When using the editor: - Select the Clear icon (▼) to remove the existing domain number. - Select the backspace key to delete characters by backspacing over them. - 8.
-When you are done editing the domain number, select the Enter key. - 9.
+When using the editor: - Select the Clear icon (♠) to remove the existing domain number. - Select the backspace key to delete characters by backspacing over them. - 8.
+When you are done editing the domain number, select Enter. - 9.
 Repeat steps 4 to 8 for each PTP profile.